vbookshelf/E-Bot-English-Practice-Chatbot/README.md

 Each of these three features can be enabled or disabled.
 The user can replay the chatbot’s spoken responses at any time by simply clicking on the response text.

-The LLM backend is a three-agent system consisting of a chat agent, correction agent and a translation agent.
+The LLM (Large Language Model) backend is a three-agent system consisting of a chat agent, correction agent and a translation agent.
 During each conversation turn API calls are made to the Gemini-Flash API to generate chat responses, correct spelling and grammar errors, and to translate text into the user’s first language.
 <br>
 <br>